Grow your Japanese spring vocabulary with these seasonal words

 Flower viewing.

-Going to a hanami party is a true highlight for anyone experiencing spring in Japan.
-It’s an extremely popular way to celebrate spring and spend time with friends, family or colleagues.
+Going to a hanami picnic is a true highlight for anyone experiencing spring in Japan.
+It’s an extremely popular way to celebrate spring and spend time with friends, family, or colleagues.
 Top cherry blossom locations are so popular that you’ll need to be quick if you want to get some prime real estate under a blossoming cherry tree!

 E.g.